gSchool/mcsp-full-stack-react-template/README.md

 It uses vite as the module bundler, and includes examples of CRUD functionality for a todo list application.

-## How to Use

-1. Fork the repo.
+## Customizing the Template

+1. Create new repo using this as a template.
+1. Pull that repo down.
+1. Update the `npm:seed` command with the name of your database.
+1. Update `./server/migration.sql` to create the schema for your application.

+## Development Setup

+1. Install dependencies: `npm install`
 1. Create your database: `$ createdb YOUR_DB`
-1. Change the db connection in `./server/server.js` to connect to your database.
-1. Update `./server/migration.sql` to create the schema for your application.
-1. Run your migrations: `$ psql -f server/migration.sql YOUR_DB`
+1. Run your migrations: `$ npm:seed`

-## How to Run

-To run your application, you can use `npm run dev`.
-It will start your backend server as well as the vite server which hosts your frontend assets.

-If you want to run your backend and frontend separately, run `npm run dev:client` in one terminal tab and `npm run dev:server` in another.
+1. Copy `server/.env.template` -> `server/.env`
+1. Add your info in `server/.env`
+1. Run the app: `$ npm run dev`